 William F. Neuman, Ph.D.

-Since 2000, several key programmatic achievements have galvanized the cohesiveness, productivity and international reputation of the CMSR: A Program Project Grant examining the molecular basis of the toxic effect of Pb on the skeleton (Dr. Puzas), a Center of Research Translation (CORT) grant aimed at translating molecular signaling pathways into orthopaedic trauma care (Drs.
-Rosier and O’Keefe), a ‘Training in Orthopaedic Research’ T32 training grant (Drs.
-O’Keefe and Zuscik), and a Core Center Grant P30 (Dr. Edward Schwarz).
-Significant funds from these programmatic supports and the success of individual faculty winning federal grants has placed our group among the top 5 NIH-funded orthopaedic research programs since 2000, with the number 1 ranking during 5 of those years.
+Since 2000, several key programmatic achievements have galvanized the cohesiveness, productivity and international reputation of the CMSR: a Center of Research Translation (CORT) grant examining the osteoimmunology of bone infection (Drs.
+Schwarz, Awad, and Miller), a Tissue-on-a-Chip Program (Drs.
+Awad, McGrath, and Miller), a ‘Training in Orthopaedic Research’ T32 training grant (Drs.
+Awad, Calvi, and Loiselle), and a Core Center Grant P30 (Drs.
+Schwarz and Calvi).
+Significant funds from these programmatic supports and the success of individual faculty winning federal grants has placed our group among the top five NIH-funded orthopaedic research programs since 2000, with the number one ranking during five of those years.
 By pursuing our strategic mission, we aim to grow the success of our program and continue making strides in our basic understanding of musculoskeletal biology, translating what we learn into therapies for orthopaedic problems that critically impact the public health.